intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/C-CXX-StandardLibrary.rst

 A single wrapper object provides function wrappers for *all* supported library functions.
-Every supported C library implementation (MSVC or glibc) have its own wrapper library object:
+Every supported C library implementation (MSVC or glibc) has its own wrapper library object:

   - libsycl-glibc.o
   - libsycl-msvc.o